Hanoi, Vietnam; 3-5 December 2014

 At least a letter of interest from an Australian broadcaster or distributor

-a 30-second trailer featuring the project’s characters and backgrounds.
+a pilot or trailer featuring the project’s main characters and locations

 These materials are listed in the Screen Australia application form.

-Screen Australia will confirm the eligibility of submitted projects and select up to six projects based on global market potential and quality.
+Screen Australia will confirm the eligibility of submitted projects and select up to three projects based on global market potential and quality.